rbsquires/rbsquires.github.io/design1.md

 ## Project description

 This assignment was to create a childrens book illustration.
-The illustration was to contain a creature and an environment,bright colors and a type script for our design.
+The illustration was to contain a creature and an environment, bright colors and a type script for our design.

 ## Design